go-task/task/docs/usage.md

 ## Prevent unnecessary work

+### By fingerprinting locally generated files and their sources

 If a task generates something, you can inform Task the source and generated files, so Task will prevent to run them if not necessary.